 Is there anything I need to do prior to the procedure?

 Notify the physician prior to the procedure if you are taking any blood thinners or have any active infections.
-With proper prior notification, we can either adjust our testing accordingly or reschedule as needed.

 To keep things concise and ensure proper health, the following are a few guidelines to ensure that the testing goes smoothly: